henrypinkard/henrypinkard.github.io/index.md

 I'm a postdoctoral researcher in the <a href="http://www.laurawaller.com/">Computational Imaging Lab</a> at UC Berkeley, within the department of Electrical Engineering and Computer Sciences and the Berkeley AI Research Lab.
 I received my PhD (<a href="https://ccb.berkeley.edu/academics/phd-in-computational-biology/" >Computational Biology</a>) and MS (<a href="https://eecs.berkeley.edu/">EECS</a>) here, advised by Laura Waller.

 <p>My research focuses on using information theory and machine learning to design better imaging systems.
 Before coming to Berkeley, I worked in the UCSF <a href="https://bidc.ucsf.edu/">Biological Imaging Development Center</a>, where I did immunology research and built and programmed microscopes.
-I also helped create and maintain <a href="https://micro-manager.org/wiki/Micro-Manager_Open_Source_Microscopy_Software">Micro-Manager</a>, an open source software for the control of microscopes.
+I also helped create and maintain <a href="https://micro-manager.org/wiki/Micro-Manager_Open_Source_Microscopy_Software">Micro-Manager</a>, an open-source software for the control of microscopes.